androidclubvitbhopal/Temp_Predict-O-R/README.md

 Finally, we save the converted TensorFlow Lite model (tflite_model) into a file named Weather_predictor.tflite.
 The model is written in binary ('wb') mode into this file using the write() method of the file handler (f).
 This .tflite file can now be deployed and used efficiently on mobile devices or embedded systems.
 Now you can look for the file in the file explorer and integrate it with the Android studio which would be discussed later.

+# Android Part

+## Libraries Used

++ TensorFlow Lite: For running machine learning models on Android.
++ All other minor dependencies are specified in the [build.gradle file](https://github.com/adsmehra/IOT-Weather-Predictor/blob/main/app/build.gradle.kts).

 ## Flow diagram of the model
 ![Flow-Diagram](/images/mlAndroidFlowDiagram.jpg)

+## UI XML File
+How your app looks is specified in the activity_main.xml [here](WeatherPrediction/app/src/main/res/layout/activity_main.xml)

 ## Dependencies
 ### For TensorFlow